 - Display Type

-There are three types of analysis functions available within Lumi ViewPoint:
+There are four types of analysis functions available within Lumi ViewPoint:

 |Demographic Split||Split the results by another question to show how different demographic groups responded to the Master Question.|